zorun/ansible-role-nsd/README.md

 - allows to store zone data in "classical" zone files, instead of having to write zones as ansible variables like [here](https://github.com/reallyenglish/ansible-role-nsd)
-- also allow zone data Jinja, in case you need something more dynamic
+- zone files are parsed as Jinja templates, in case you need something dynamic
 - supports both master and slave scenarios, or even a mixture of both (some zones running as master and some zones running as slave, on the same NSD server)